-Will SC allow CBI probe in Sushant Rajput case case? order tomorrow

-Will SC allow CBI probe in Sushant Singh Rajput case? order tomorrow
+Will SC allow CBI probe in Sushant Singh Rajput case?
+Order today

 New Delhi, Aug 18: Whether the CBI will be allowed to take over the investigation into actor Sushant Singh Rajput's death will be decided by the Supreme Court at 11 am on Wednesday.